tgvaughan/icytree/manual/manual.md

 The following style menu options apply specifically to "recombinant edges" and networks:

-### Display recombinant edges
+* **Display recombinant edges**

     This option is selected by default but can be turned off to completely hide recombinant edges.
 This is only useful if the distinction between the primary ancestral edge and the additional "recombinant" ancestral edges holds semantic value.

-### Recombinant edge text
+* **Recombinant edge text**

     This option can be used to apply additional text, if available, directly to recombinant edges.
 This text is taken from the Newick label (or NEXUS node annotation) on the "hybrid" leaf node in the extended Newick file.
-(See [the paper](http://dx.doi.org/10.1186/1471-2105-9-532) describing the extended Newick format for details on hybrid nodes.)
+(See [the paper](http://dx.doi.org/10.1186/1471-2105-9-532) describing the extended
+    Newick format for details on hybrid nodes.)

-### Recombinant edge opacity
+* **Recombinant edge opacity**

     This option uses a numeric trait value (which must lie between 0 and 1) on each "hybrid" leaf node to determine the opacity of the dashed line representing the corresponding recombinant edge.

-### Inline recombinant edges
+*  **Inline recombinant edges**

     Enabling this option causes an alteration in the layout so that nodes representing coalescences between a recombinant edge and a non-recombinant edge are positioned directly in line with the non-recombinant descendent node of the coalescence node.
 This option is off by default.

-### Recombinant edge length minimize
+* **Recombinant edge length minimize**

     This option toggles whether recombinant edges are positioned in such a way that they minimize the length of the dashed line used to represent the edge.
 This option is on by default.

 Time Axis
 ---------

 General Style Options
 ---------------------

+The final set of Style options apply more generally.
+It includes the following options:

+* **Edge Width**

+    This is a sub-menu containing options to uniformly increase or decrease the width of all lines used to represent tree and network edges.

+* **Font Size**

+    Likewise, this is a sub-menu containing options to increase or decrease the size of the font used to display all text in the visualization.

+* **Label precision limit**

+    This is a sub-menu which allows users to select the number of significant figures used when displaying numeric text labels.
+By default an arbitray number of significant figures is permitted.

+* **Angle node label text**

+    As described previously, toggling this option causes all node labels to be angled 45 degrees upward.
+This can make it easier to read internal node labels, particularly those corresponding to singleton nodes.

+* **Anti-alias**

+    By default, lines representing tree edges are drawn without anti-aliasing, as this yields a crisper image.
+However, when the number of leaves approaches or exceeds the number of pixels in the vertical portion of the display occupied by IcyTree, this can lead to artifacts.
+Enabling this option can make such images clearer.

 Searching taxa
 ==============